nucleuscloud/neosync/docs/docs/connections/dynamodb.md

 ### Data Type Gotchas

 The sync processor is written in Go.
 Go does not have a native Set type.
 To work with DynamoDB's native set, these are converted into Go slices.
-Metadata for the original type is retained and the transformed data is converted back into a DyanmoDB Set prior to being written.
+Metadata for the original type is retained and the transformed data is converted back into a DynamoDB Set prior to being written.

 ## Dataset Subsetting